Persistent homology of collider observations: when (w)hole matters: Persistent homology of the SM

 \section{Persistent homology of the SM}

-With above-mentioned framework of analysis, we now delve into the study of the persistent homology of the electroweak sector of the SM.
-First, we consider resonant production of $WH, ZH, WW, ZW, ZZ$ and subsequent leptonic (electron and muon) decay of $W$ and $Z$ boson.
-The Higgs boson is made to decay through the $H \rightarrow b\bar{b}$ channel.
-In addition to the basic cuts mentioned in equation \ref{eq:basic-cuts}, we also impose charged lepton count condition for $W$ and $Z$ boson and $b$-tag condition ($N(b)\geq 2$) for the Higgs decay.
+With the above-mentioned framework of analysis, we now delve into the study of the persistent homology of the electroweak sector of the SM.
+We consider resonant production of \textit{ZZ}, \textit{ZW$^{\pm}$}, \textit{$W^+W^-$}, \textit{ZH} and \textit{W$^{\pm}$H} processes in the SM.
+We apply $p_T^{l}>[50,40,10,10]$ GeV depending on the lepton counts.
+For the SM processes involving $b\bar{b}$ decays, we keep $p_T^{b}> 30$ GeV.
+For $Z\rightarrow l^+ l^-$ processes, we keep the leptonic invariant mass window from 80 GeV to 100 GeV.
+For ZW and WH processes, we keep leptonic transverse mass $m_T^{l_1} > 80$ GeV and for WW, stransverse mass $m_{T2}^{l_1,l_2}> 70$ GeV.

-In figure \ref{fig:pd_sm}, we present persistent diagrams for the events corresponding to $WH, ZH, WW, ZW, ZZ$ productions.
-In figure \ref{fig:pd_sm}(a) and \ref{fig:pd_sm}(b), we observe that spread of red dots (for $H_0$) and green dots (for $H_1$) are quite similar to \ref{fig:pd_sm}(c), \ref{fig:pd_sm}(d), \ref{fig:pd_sm}(e).
-It corresponds to similar (slightly smaller magnitude) persistent entropy in table \ref{tab:pe_sm} for the zeroth and first homology groups.
-On the other hand, the distribution of points corresponding to $H_2$ and $H_3$ are quite different for $WH$ and $ZH$ compared to $WW, ZW, ZZ$.
-This results in larger persistent entropy, $S_2$ and $S_3$ in table \ref{tab:pe_sm}.
-It is worth reminding that the rank of $H_k$ corresponds to the $k-$th geometric hole in the data, a global feature of the complete ensemble.
+In figure \ref{fig:pd_sm}, we present persistent diagrams for WH, ZH, WW, ZW, and ZZ corresponding to $H_{0,1,2}$ homology groups.
+Zeroth, first and second order persistent entropy are represented by red (+), green (dot) and purple (triangle) points.
+In table \ref{tab:pe_sm}, zeroth order persistent entropy for WH and ZH are the same ($S_0=1.52$) and for WW, ZW and ZZ, $S_0 \approx 1.60$.
+In figure \ref{fig:pd_sm}(a) and \ref{fig:pd_sm}(b), the purple triangles (corresponds to $H_2$) has $birth$ points beginning at larger $r\approx0.1$ and $r\approx0.2$, respectively compared to figure \ref{fig:pd_sm}(c) and \ref{fig:pd_sm}(d).
+In table \ref{tab:pe_sm}, we see that $S_1$ for ZZ and ZH are the largest compared to others.
+Similarly, $S_2$ for ZH is also the largest and it is corroborated with the spread of purple triangles to large $r\approx0.6$.

-In figure \ref{fig:ba_sm}, we present Betti curves for $WH, ZH, WW, ZW, ZZ$ corresponding to $H_{0,1,2,3}$ homology groups.
-We also present the Betti areas (area under Betti curves) in table \ref{tab:ba_sm}.
-It is to be noted that the ensemble of events for $WH$ and $ZH$ feature larger Betti areas for all four homology groups compared to the ensemble of events for $WW$, $ZW$ and $ZZ$.
-We also observe that Betti curves for $WH$ and $ZH$ are visibly distinct from the rest.
-Between $WH$ and $ZH$, we see that the zeroth and first Beeti curve for $WH$ drops to zero faster than $ZH$.
-This results in the largest Betti area for $ZH$.
+In figure \ref{fig:ba_sm}, we present Betti curves for WH, ZH, WW, ZW and ZZ corresponding to $H_{0,1,2}$ homology groups.
+We also present the Betti areas (area under Betti curves) in table \ref{tab:ba_sm} along with the fractional Betti area in the brackets.
+We see that ZH and ZZ have the lowest Betti areas across all homology dimensions.
+This is because of lesser number of points in the ensemble resulting from lower production cross-sections compared to others.
+However, the fractional contributions of Betti areas are somewhat similar in the SM except for a slightly larger (0.92) for the ZZ production.
+Also, the shape of Betti curves corresponding to $H_{0,1}$ for ZH and ZZ are different from WH, WW and ZW in terms of the location of peak and slope of the curve in figure \ref{fig:ba_sm}.